Bachelor of Arts (Liberal Arts with French)

 Over the 2-year intensive course, the teaching will be provided by two main partners, Chavagnes and ICES (Catholic university of the Vendée), with additional input from the Catholic University of Lublin (KUL).

-We have extended our first session by a six weeks in order to provide a richer philosophical formation, to be provided by KUL.
-In Year 1 the teaching will consist of 35 weeks in Chavagnes/ICES and 11 in Lublin; the second year will consist of 40 weeks at Chavagnes/ICES.
-The 75 weeks under the auspices of Chavagnes/ICES also include a number of study visits detailed in the programme below and connected to the study schedule.
+We have extended our first session by a six weeks in order to provide a more solid grounding French formation, to be provided by ICES.
+In Year 1 the teaching will consist of 45 weeks in Chavagnes/ICES, including the overseas study visits mentioned in the programme; the second year will consist of 40 weeks under the auspices of Chavagnes/ICES, but also including overseas residentials, including a philosophy module in Lublin.

-As well adopting a diachronic approach (moving through historical periods in the themes outlined in each subject area) there is also a logic of increasing bilinguality underlying the programme; for this reason the Chavagnes/ICES teaching in Year 1 will be 70% Chavagnes and 30% ICES, with ICES mainly dealing with French language tuition.
+As well adopting a diachronic approach (moving through historical periods in the themes outlined in each subject area and showing the evolution of western thought) there is also a dynamic of increasing bilinguality underlying the programme; for this reason the Chavagnes/ICES teaching in Year 1 will be 70% Chavagnes and 30% ICES, with ICES mainly dealing with French language tuition.
 In Year Two the split will be ICES 60%, Chavagnes 40%, as students will by that stage be able to follow lectures in French.

-The academic validation envisaged is a double validation (Polish ‘licencjat’ from KUL and French ‘Diplôme universitaire’ from ICES, for a total of 180-195 ECTS depending on options.)
-The resultant degree will be recognised across the 48 countries of the European Higher Education Area as a Bachelor of Arts degree providing access to Masters level study.
+The academic validation envisaged is a double validation a French ‘Diplôme universitaire’ from ICES, for a total of 180 ECTS, with additional UK validation as a BA (Hons).
+The resultant degree would be recognised across the 48 countries of the European Higher Education Area as a Bachelor of Arts degree providing access to Masters level study.
 As this is a pilot scheme, the details of our programme are liable to modification in the future.